|Group Classes||COMBO Lessons||Private Lessons||Young Artists Academy|

-Beginning this fall, violin and viola students have the option of taking a combination of individual and group lessons.
-Students take group lessons (twice per week) and may take a bi-weekly private lesson.
+Violin and viola students have the option of taking a combination of individual and group lessons.
+Students take group lessons (twice per week) and a bi-weekly private lesson.
 This allows students to receive one-on-one attention occasionally, while enjoying the group lesson atmosphere and camaraderie.
 Students are able to apply what they’ve learned in their private lessons directly in a group lesson environment.

 Frequently asked questions and information on our studio policy can be found in the tabs below.